1-Deoxysphingolipids: Toxicity

 There are some diseases which causes are due to the formation of 1-deoxySLs and doxSA.
 For example, HSAN1 is caused because of the formation of this atypical and neurotoxic sphingolipid metabolites (doxSA and 1-deoxySLs).
 Moreover, it has been found that patients with type 2 diabetes, autonomic neuropathy type 1 (HSAN1) and hereditary sensory have elevated number of this kind of sphingolipids in their plasma.
 There are some investigations that affirm that plasma concentrations in patients with diabetes or the metabolic syndrome were higher than the control group's concentrations.
 The increase of 1-deoxySLs in metabolic disorders is curiously related to a fatty acid and carbohydrate metabolic dysregulation, that also affects to L-serine metabolism.

-We are capable to synthesize an alkyne analog of 1- deoxysphinganine (doxSA), which is the metabolic precursor of all deoxySLs.
-This is useful for us in order to trace the metabolism of deoxySLs.
-With this information, now we are able to know that the metabolism of this lipids is restricted to only some lipid species.
+We are capable to synthesize an alkyne analog of 1-deoxysphinganine (doxSA), which is the metabolic precursor of all deoxySLs.
+This is useful for us to trace the metabolism of deoxySLs.
+With this information, now we are able to know that the metabolism of this lipid is restricted to only some lipid species.

 Considering the fact that we do not know much of the 1-deoxySL, there are some investigations that try to find a possible treatment for the diseases caused by this sphingolipid.
 In some of the experiments, there are hypothesis about a possible diabetic neuropathy treatment.
 This one consists in an oral L-serine supplementation since it has been demonstrated that this substance lowered 1-deoxySL concentrations in plasma.